 Master Electricians bring a verified level of experience and technical knowledge to your project.

 So, why do you need a Master Electrician?
-They possess an innate understanding of power requirements, load calculations, wiring layouts and proper installation.
-More complex factors like heat transfer, voltage drops and troubleshooting are part of the skillset of a Master Electrician.
-They are able to read and interpret detailed architectural drawings and provide feedback to architects and engineers for optimization of electrical systems.
+They possess an innate understanding of power requirements, load calculations, wiring layouts, and proper installation.
+More complex factors like heat transfer, voltage drops, and troubleshooting are part of the skill set of a Master Electrician.
+They can read and interpret detailed architectural drawings and provide feedback to architects and engineers for the optimization of electrical systems.

-In the State of Texas, A Master Electrician must be on staff in order to obtain an Electrical Contractors License, and that license must be held in order to pull an electrical permit for residential and commercial projects.
+In the State of Texas, A Master Electrician must be on staff to obtain an Electrical contractor license, and that license must be held to pull an electrical permit for residential and commercial projects.
 Though a permit isn’t required for smaller items like moving an outlet, working through a licensed electrical contractor gives you the peace of mind that the electrician on staff has been trained properly and understands electrical code to ensure your work is being completed properly.
-And, having the Master Electrician on staff gives access to an experienced and professional manager to provide direction and input for more complex work.
+And having the Master Electrician on staff gives access to an experienced and professional manager to provide direction and input for more complex work.

 As electrical systems become more complicated, the involvement of your electrical contractor becomes more integral in the success of your project and the maintenance of your home or business.
 Make sure you leverage a Licensed Electrical Contractor with a Master Electrician on staff to ensure the safety and performance of your electrical project.